greyhat-academy/lists.d/README.md

 ### Can I customize it?
 - Yes, please do so.
   - If you don't want to contribute private data upsteam, please name those files with .private.list.tsv  as file extension as per [.gitignore](.gitignore) .
+    - Otherwise we'd highly recommend to at least keep your fork synced and push corrections upstream to us in the form of a [pull request](https://github.com/greyhat-academy/lists.d/pulls)!

 ---
 ## Troubleshooting: